demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Endpoint_Enrichment_-_Generic_v2_README.md

-DEPRECATED.
+Deprecated.
 Use "Endpoint Enrichment - Generic v2.1" playbook instead.
-Enriches an endpoint by hostname using one or more integrations.
+Enrich an endpoint by hostname using one or more integrations.
 Currently, the following integrations are supported:
 - Active Directory
 - McAfee ePolicy Orchestrator